NVIDIA/spark-rapids/integration_tests/DATA_GEN.md

 but it is under no requirement to do so.

 This is similar for the LocationToSeedMapping and the NullGeneratorFunction.
-If you have a requirement to generate null values from row 1024 to row 9999999.
-You can write a NullGeneratorFunction to do that and install it on a column
+If you have a requirement to generate null values from row 1024 to row 9999999, you can write a NullGeneratorFunction to do that and install it on a column

 ```scala
 case class MyNullGen(minRow: Long, maxRow: Long,